Undergraduate to Medical School Initiative

 - Must be a U.S. citizen or permanent resident of the U.S.

-- Must be a Texas resident
+- Must be a Texas resident.

 - High School Senior classification, from a Texas high school.

 Students must apply and be admitted to Texas Tech University and the Honors College as entering Freshmen, before the application process for UMSI is complete.

 - UMSI students are required to spend four years as an undergraduate at Texas Tech University and demonstrate significant evidence of health-related activities in a hospital or clinical setting before entering the School of Medicine.
 By waiving the MCAT requirement and guaranteeing medical school admission, UMSI gives students the opportunity to have a varied undergraduate education, which could include internships or study abroad.
-[Early matriculation may be considered after students have completed at least three years of undergraduate study at Texas Tech University.
+Early matriculation may be considered after students have completed at least three years of undergraduate study at Texas Tech University.
 These candidates must interview with select faculty from the School of Medicine.
-Applicants must demonstrate accelerated levels of appropriate medical readiness.]
+Applicants must demonstrate accelerated levels of appropriate medical readiness.

 - NOTE: Study abroad programs must be taken with an affiliated Texas Tech University institution or program.
 These grades MUST appear on your Texas Tech University transcript.